Aros-Technology-Studio/AST-Aros-Financial-Paradigm/02_nodechain_engine/nodechain_overview.md

 2. Define the **non-mining**, **fee-based incentive** mechanism for decentralized participation.
 3. Detail the **transaction sharding and partial encryption model** that guarantees privacy while enabling distributed processing.
 4. Set the stage for **auth-controlled node registration**, with flexible inclusion rules for future AI-based oracles.
-5. Prepare the reader for deeper layers: node registration, encryption logic, reward distribution, and consensus model.
+5. Prepare the reader for deeper layers: node registration, encryption logic, payment distribution, and consensus model.

 ---